-- substances endogenous to the Horse; - •substances arising from plants traditionally grazed or harvested as equine feed; or - •substances in equine feed arising from contamination during normal cultivation, processing or treatment, storage or transportation.
+- •substances that can be endogenous to the Horse; - •substances arising from plants traditionally grazed or harvested as equine feed; or - •substances in equine feed arising from contamination during normal cultivation, processing or treatment, storage or transportation.

 The following constitutes an exclusive list of substances for which a threshold has been established.
-For each substance, a concentration level beneath that indicated is not an EADCM Rule violation:
+For each substance, a concentration level beneath that indicated is not an EADCM Rule violation.

-Available carbon dioxide (CO 2) 36 millimoles per litre in plasma Boldenone 0.015 microgram free and conjugated boldenone per millilitre in urine from male Horses (other than geldings) Dimethyl sulphoxidesulfoxide 15 micrograms per ml in urine or 1 microgram per ml in plasma Estranediol Free and conjugated 5α-estrane-3β, 17α-diol 0.045 micrograms per ml in urine in male Horses (other than geldings) Hydrocortisone 1 microgram per ml in urine Salicylic acid 625 micrograms per ml in urine or 5.4 micrograms per ml in plasma NOTE - At 2010 General Assembly it was agreed to be raised to the level used by other regulatory authorities of 750 micrograms salicylic acid per millilitre in urine , or 6.5 micrograms salicylic acid per millilitre in plasma Testosterone 0.02 micrograms free and conjugated testosterone per ml in urine from geldings, or 0.055 micrograms free and conjugated testosterone per ml in urine from fillies and mares (unless in foal).
+Available carbon dioxide (CO 2) 36 millimoles per litre in plasma Boldenone 0.015 microgram free and conjugated boldenone per millilitre in urine from male Horses (other than geldings) Dimethyl sulphoxidesulfoxide 15 micrograms per ml in urine or 1 microgram per ml in plasma Estranediol Free and conjugated 5α-estrane-3β, 17α-diol 0.045 micrograms per ml in urine in male Horses (other than geldings) Hydrocortisone 1 microgram per ml in urine Salicylic Acid 750 micrograms salicylic acid per millilitre in urine , or 6.5 micrograms salicylic acid per millilitre in plasma Testosterone 0.02 micrograms free and conjugated testosterone per ml in urine from geldings, or 0.055 micrograms free and conjugated testosterone per ml in urine from fillies and mares (unless in foal).